adwyze/blog/src/posts/tableau-vs-google-data-studio/index.md

 in reports.

 _Want to speak about automating all of your marketing reporting and insights, without needing data warehouses?
-Granular empowers you with advertising data joined to analytics/conversions at the highest possible granularity for each platform, in real-time._ [Schedule a call.](http://app.hubspot.com/meetings/sumangal-vinjamuri)
+Clarisights empowers you with advertising data joined to analytics/conversions at the highest possible granularity for each platform, in real-time._ [Schedule a call.](http://app.hubspot.com/meetings/sumangal-vinjamuri)